 Warren Wood is an inclusive mainstream primary school which serves the community of Offerton.
-We are currently accept 45 children per year group, although as of September 2015, we will be able to accept up to 60 children per year group.
-We cater for children from Reception to Year 6 (age 4-11).
-Whilst we do not have our own nursery school, we do have a separately run pre-school on site called Offerton Green Pre-School.
+We cater for children from Nursery to Year 6 (age 3-11) and currently accept 60 children per year group.
 We also have children who attend school from outside of the catchment area and also from outside the authority.